xta0/xta0.me/_posts/2024-07-10-GenAI-LLM-Transformer-Architecture.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-2.png">

-We apply attention weights to those relationships so that the model learns the relevance of each word to each other words no matter where they are in the input.
+We apply attention weights to those relationships so that the model learns the relevance of each word to every other word no matter where they are in the input.
 This gives the algorithm the ability to learn "who has the book", "who could have the book", and if it's even relevant to the wider context of the document.

 These attention weights are learned during LLM training.
-In the end, we will learn something called "attention map", which can be useful to illustrate the attention weights between each word and every other words.
+In the end, we will learn something called an "attention map", which can be useful to illustrate the attention weights between each word and every other word.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm-3.png">